andraugust/andraugust.github.io/statmech.md

 where each $$n$$ is a positive integer starting at $$1$$.
 Energy degeneracy comes from the fact that different values of these integers can produce the same energy.
 For example, $$u(2, 1, 1) = u(1,2,1) = u(1,1,2) = 6$$, so $$\Omega(6)=3$$.
 Similarly, $$\Omega(7)=0$$ and $$\Omega(12) = 1$$.
 Strangely enough there's no way for an atom to accept certain amounts of energy (such as $$7$$), and the quantum multiplicity isn't smooth at all, while the classical multiplicity is.
 What gives?

 To make the classical connection, notice that the quantum energy function has the same form as the classical one: the surface of a sphere.
 The only difference is that the coordinates are now integers.
-At low energy a continuous sphere poorly approximates this discrete one, but at high energy the number of points falling on or near the continuous sphere's surface is enough for the approximation to work.
-More specifically, for large $$u$$ the difference between $$\Omega(u(n_x,n_y,n_z))$$ and $$\sqrt{u}$$ relative to $$u$$ goes to zero, and therefore the quantum energy converges to the classical one.
+At low energy a continuous sphere poorly approximates the discrete one, but at high energy the number of points falling on or near the continuous sphere's surface is enough for the approximation to work.
+More specifically, for large $$u$$

+$$
+\frac{\Omega(u(n_x,n_y,n_z)) - \sqrt{u}}{u} \rightarrow 0
+$$

+and therefore the quantum energy converges to the classical one.

 So much for atoms.
-How about oscillators...
-Quantum oscillators have energy levels given by $$u_n = n + 1/2$$, where $$n$$ is a positive integer starting at zero, and the units are $$\hbar \omega$$.
+How about oscillators, like in the Einstein solid?
+Quantum oscillators have energy levels given by $$u_n = n + 1/2$$, where $$n$$ is a positive integer starting at zero (in units of $$\hbar \omega$$).
 This system doesn't have energy degeneracy, so $$\Omega = 1$$.
 The normalized density turns out to be

 $$